-In Japan, KDDI aims to provide new experience value by expanding and coordinating various life design services, including those related to commerce, finance, entertainment, and education, while focusing on conventional telecommunications services, chiefly under the "au" brand, such as those related to smartphones, cell phones, FTTH, and CATV.
-We will continue pushing ahead with the provision of dynamic services attuned to customer needs and market conditions through a multi-brand strategy that encompasses "au," "UQ mobile," which has simple plans at reasonable prices, and "povo," which is a new pricing plan launched in March 2021.
+In Japan, KDDI aims to provide new experience value by expanding and coordinating various life design services, including those related to commerce, finance, energy, entertainment, education, and healthcare, while focusing on conventional telecommunications services, such as those related to smartphones, cell phones, FTTH, and CATV.
+We dynamically provide services attuned to customer needs and market conditions through a multi-brand strategy that encompasses "au," "UQ mobile," and "povo."
+In the life design domain, we provide financial, energy and commerce services focused on the customer contact points of "au PAY" and "au Smart Pass."
+We aim to expand the "au Economic Zone" going forward by enhancing these customer points and circulating reward points.

-Overseas, we use know-how cultivated in Japan to actively engage in business with individual customers, especially those in Myanmar, Mongolia, and other Asian regions.
+Overseas, we use know-how cultivated in Japan to actively provide telecommunications and life design services to individual customers, especially those in Myanmar, Mongolia, and other Asian regions.